btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 > adaptations in well-trained men...
 TOTAL induced a significantly greater
 > increase in MT of the forearm flexors and vastus lateralis (p < 0.05)...
 > **TOTAL may confer a potentially superior hypertrophic effect**.

+Why five days, and not six or seven?
+I'm not sure (and would have to do more research on this) but it could be a way to reduce accumulated fatigue

 ## Why cluster sets/blood flow restriction training?